-Line baking sheet with parchment paper or waxed paper.
+Line a baking sheet with parchment paper or waxed paper.

 Drop heaping tablespoons of the mixture onto the prepared baking sheet, and let sit at room temperature until cooled and hardened, about 30 minutes.

-Line baking sheet with parchment paper and put wire rack on top of parchment paper.
+Line a baking sheet with parchment paper and put a wire rack on top of parchment paper.

-Arrange crackers on rack and place on teaspoon brown sugar OR Parmesan cheese on the cracker (or do 4 brown sugar and 4 Parmesan cheese).
+Arrange crackers on the rack in a single layer and place one teaspoon brown sugar OR Parmesan cheese on the cracker (or do 4 brown sugar and 4 Parmesan cheese).

 Carefully wrap ½ slice of bacon lengthwise on the cracker over sugar/Parmesan, tucking ends under cracker.

-Bake in the oven for 2 hours.
+Bake in the oven for 2 hours or until bacon is well done.
 Serve warm.

 Hack: Store leftovers in the refrigerator.
 Reheat in the microwave for 20-30 seconds.